onflow/sc-eng-gaming/README.md

 As mentioned above, the supporting contracts for this game have been compartmentalized to four primary contracts.
 At a high level, those are:

 #### **Gaming**
 * **GamingMetadataViews** - Defining the metadata structs relevant to an NFT's win/loss data and assigned moves as well as interfaces designed to be implemented as attachments for NFTs.
+These interfaces enable the implementing contracts to alter values associated with data on an NFT's attachments via limited access control, a useful feature for smart contract game development, among other use cases.

 * **RockPaperScissorsGame** - As you might imagine, this contract contains the game's moves, logic as well as resources and interfaces defining the rules of engagement in the course of a match.
 Additionally, receivers for Capabilities to matches are defined in `GamePlayer` resource and interfaces that allow players to create matches, be added and add others to matches, and engage with the matches they're in.
 The `Match` resource is defined as a single round of Rock, Paper, Scissors that can be played in either single or two player modes, with single-player modes randomizing the second player's move on a contract function call.